 CMMC Level 2 Certification Checklist

-CMMC Level 2 certification requires contractors to implement 110 NIST SP 800-171 requirements and complete a third-party conformity assessment
+CMMC Level 2 certification requires contractors to implement all necessary NIST SP 800-171 requirements and complete a third-party assessment

-The Cybersecurity Maturity Model Certification (CMMC) is an important milestone for defense contractors to address, measuring cybersecurity maturity at three levels - Foundational (Level 1), Advanced (Level 2), and Expert (Level 3).
+The Cybersecurity Maturity Model Certification (CMMC) is an important milestone for defense contractors to address, measuring cybersecurity maturity at three levels - Foundational, Advanced, and Expert.

-There is no overlap between CMMC Level 1 and Level 2.
-CMMC Level 1 is exclusively focused on protecting Federal Contract Information (FCI) and involves 15 FAR 52.204-21 requirements.
-CMMC Level 2 shifts its focus to protecting Controlled Unclassified Information (CUI) and requires organizations to implement 110 security controls from NIST SP 800-171.
+While CMMC Level 1 focuses exclusively on protecting Federal Contract Information (FCI) and aligns with 15 FAR 52.204-21 requirements, CMMC Level 2 focuses on protecting Controlled Unclassified Information (CUI) and requires organizations to implement security controls from NIST SP 800-171.
 As a result, CMMC Level 2 expands on the basic security practices established in Level 1 and is more complex, requiring more time and resources to achieve.

 What is CMMC Level 2?